icons8/megacreator-docs/docs/index.md

 * **Outline** is available for text objects and adds an outline of variable thickness that can be recolored.
 * **Harmonization** is available for user-uploaded objects and is used to adjust the color balance of an image to make it fit the project.

-After we resized an icon and adjusted its opacity to make it act as a backround accent, we also placed several **illustrations** that fit the theme of our project.
-The illustration menu filters are more extensive than those in the icons section: you can sort by technique, mood and colors amongst other parameters:
+After we resized an icon and adjusted its opacity to make it act as a background accent, we also placed several **illustrations** that fit the theme of our project.
+The illustration menu filters are more extensive than those in the icons section: you can sort by technique, mood, and colors amongst other parameters:

 <p align="center">
   <img width="900" src="/public/illsearch.png">